alice-ruv/board-games/README.md

 &nbsp;&nbsp;

-3. [DatabaseManager](BoardGames/BoardGamesServer/src/main/java/com/example/boardgamesserver/db/DatabaseManager.java) checks number of users waiting for a game with same gameTypeId in the database **besides the current user**:
+4. [DatabaseManager](BoardGames/BoardGamesServer/src/main/java/com/example/boardgamesserver/db/DatabaseManager.java) checks number of users waiting for a game with same gameTypeId in the database **besides the current user**:

    ```java
         String sql = "SELECT g.game_id FROM game g JOIN user_game u ON g.game_id = u.game_id " +
                 "WHERE game_type_id = ?
 AND status = 'WAIT_FOR_ALL_PLAYERS' AND u.user_id <> ?
 LIMIT 1";
    ```
-   If there is no other user waiting for current game type: A new game created in database.
+   If there is no other user waiting for current game type: a new game created in database.
+   &nbsp;&nbsp;

    Otherwise, we change the game status to 'READY_TO_START' in the database.

 &nbsp;&nbsp;

-4. [ClientGameManager](BoardGames/BoardGamesClient/src/main/java/client/ClientGameManager.java) gets gameId as a JoinGameResponse and creates JMSConsumer, subscribed to topic_{gameId}_{userId}.
+5. [ClientGameManager](BoardGames/BoardGamesClient/src/main/java/client/ClientGameManager.java) gets gameId as a JoinGameResponse and creates JMSConsumer, subscribed to topic_{gameId}_{userId}.

       ```java
       String topicName = "topic" + this.gameId + "_" + userId;